newrelic/newrelic-java-agent/azure-site-ext/README.md

 ##### Manually Creating the Package

 - Change into the folder where the `.nuget` file exists
-- Execute: `nuget pack NewRelic.Java.Azure.WebSites.Extension.nuspec`
+- Execute: `nuget pack NewRelic.Azure.WebSites.Extension.JavaAgent.nuspec`
-- This will create a package with the name: `NewRelic.Java.Azure.WebSites.Extension.VERSION.nupkg`
+- This will create a package with the name: `NewRelic.Azure.WebSites.Extension.JavaAgent.VERSION.nupkg`
 - Execute: `dotnet nuget push NewRelic.Java.Azure.WebSites.Extension.nupkg --api-key NUGET_API_KEY --source NUGET_SOURCE` where `NUGET_API_KEY` is your NuGet API key and `NUGET_SOURCE` is the URL of the target NuGet site (https://api.nuget.org/v3/index.json is the main, public URL)

 ##### Create the Package with the Script